 Best for Women in Technology

-Technology and engineering are fast-growing and high-paying fields in the country, according to the U.S. Bureau of Labor Statistics, but gender barriers make it difficult for some women to take advantage of these benefits.
+Technology and engineering are some of the fast-growing and high-paying fields in the country, according to the U.S. Bureau of Labor Statistics, but gender barriers make it difficult for some women to take advantage of these benefits.
 Studies suggest that this disparity often begins in college, if not earlier.
 Some online schools in Louisiana are changing that trend.

 These programs may offer a higher-than-average share of experienced female professors who can serve as mentors and role models for young women, or tech-specific professional and student organizations with a robust virtual presence.
 Optional campus- and Web-based seminars, internship and fellowship opportunities, and career support programs can help, too.
 Perhaps one of the best way schools can support these students, however, is by making high-quality degrees more accessible to mothers, working professionals and female students with limited local options.
 Here are the top online schools in Louisiana for tech-aspiring women.

 |TUITION + FEES||CITY||WOMEN IN TECH DEGREES AWARDED||TOTAL ENROLLMENT||TYPE|

 |Louisiana State University and Agricultural & Mechanical College||$6,989||Baton Rouge||127||26,836||Public|

 |Louisiana Tech University||$6,574||Ruston||69||7,799||Public|

 |Southern University and A & M College||$5,810||Baton Rouge||33||5,673||Public|